ConradoGuerra/energy_estimation/README.md

 ## Testing

-Unit tests ensure the correctness of the core estimation logic:
+At this moment only two unit tests from the core of the project:

 - `domain/estimation/service_test.go`
 - `domain/tariff/service_test.go`